RyanNgCT/Resources-for-Beginner-Bug-Bounty-Hunters/assets/basics.md

 As always, if you prefer an interactive course, feel free to use [CodeCademy](http://ssqt.co/mQfH8zl)! https://www.codecademy.com/learn/learn-sql http://www.sqlcourse.com/

+[FreeCodeCamp](https://www.freecodecamp.org/) can also be used since some modules in Codecademy are paid and require subscription

 ### Automation
 You are welcome to skip this section if you think you’ll never need any automation or in depth web application knowledge.
 However I think learning bash in addition to one the following four languages may help you work smarter rather than harder.